French Senate elections: Eligibility

 The procedures for electing Senators are set in the Electoral Code.
 Being an elector has the same conditions as being a Senator, except that the minimum age is 24 years.

 Any Senate candidate must be a French national to run for these offices and "No one can be elected if he has not satisfied the obligations imposed by the Code of National Service" (translated), adults subject to guardianship or trusteeship are ineligible.

-The office of senator can not be combined with that of an MP, a member of the European Parliament, a member of the French government, a member of the Constitutional Council, or of the French Economic, Social and Environmental Council.
+The office of senator can not be combined with that of a Deputy, a member of the European Parliament, a member of the French government, a member of the Constitutional Council, or of the French Economic, Social and Environmental Council.

 The office of Senator can not be combined with military service, or the exercise of more than one of the following offices: Regional Adviser, member of the Corsican Assembly, general councillor, councilor to Paris, or councillor of a town of at least 3500 inhabitants; the constitutional ombudsman and Comptroller General of prisons are ineligible during their term of office; Prefects of France are ineligible in any constituency included in whole or in part within the jurisdiction in which they hold or have held office for up to three years from the date of the poll (non-exhaustive list).

 A draft organic law presented by the Cabinet on April 3, 2013, seeks to prohibit the accumulation of local executive functions with the office of Deputy or Senator starting March 31, 2017.

 Organization of elections

-In departments where three or fewer senators are elected, the election is a majority vote in two rounds.
+In departments where two or one senators are elected, the election is a majority vote in two rounds.
 To be elected in the first round, a candidate must receive an absolute majority of votes cast and a number of votes equal to at least a quarter of registered voters.
 In the second ballot, a simple majority suffices.
 In case of a tie, the older candidate is elected.
 Each candidate runs with a replacement of different gender.

-In departments where four or more senators are elected, the election takes place using proportional representation following the rule of the highest average, without panachage or preferential voting.
+In departments where three or more senators are elected, the election takes place using proportional representation following the rule of the highest average, without panachage or preferential voting.
 On each list, seats are allocated to candidates based on their order in the list.

 Electors are required to vote, a fine of 100 Euro must be paid in the event of an unjustified abstention.
 Delegates who voted, and voters of law who do not receive compensation for their duties receive a travel allowance.